Advertisment

 Imarti

-The first of the colours on the flag, saffron and as a tribute and to honour the bravery, here we have Imarti.
+The first of the three colours on the flag is saffron, and as a tribute and to honour the bravery, here we have Imarti.
 This bright orange coloured delicacy that is also known as amitti, emritti, emarti, omritti, Jahangir and also Jhangiri/Jaangiri.
 While it closely resembles jalebi, it is not jalebi.
 What distinguishes the two delicacies is, one, the use of urad dal in making the imarti, unlike the use of maida in making jalebi.
 Second, the jalebi is thinner than the imarti.
 Both the options are available in the market.

 Coconut Gulaab ki Kheer